Our History

 About Waksman

-Although the Institute focuses on fundamental questions in microbial, animal, and plant research, it continues to engage in extensive technology transfer to push the frontiers of scientific discovery.
-Topics include morphogenesis, sustainable energy, cancer, fertility, congenital disabilities, neurologic disorders, nutrition and drug-resistance of infectious diseases.
+The primary focus at Waksman is centered on fundamental questions in microbial, animal, and plant research.
+Our aim is to push the frontiers of scientific discovery into explorations on morphogenesis, sustainable energy, cancer, fertility, congenital disabilities, neurologic disorders, nutrition and drug resistance to infectious diseases.

-Core Facilities provide scientists with access to state-of-the-art instrumentation and technology with which to expand and attain their research endeavors.
-Our facilities are available to scientists interested in specific areas of expertise and offer high-quality services to both internal and external clients.
+The Core Facilities provide researchers with access to state-of-the-art instrumentation and exposure to emerging technologies.
+Our facilities are available to researchers interested in specific areas of expertise, and offer high-quality services to both internal and external clients.

-The Faculty takes an active role in supporting the educational mission of Rutgers University through the teaching and training of students at the undergraduate, graduate and high school levels.
-Our Faculty hold joint appointments in several academic departments at Rutgers University including:
+The 15 member faculty take are active participants in the educational mission of Rutgers University through the teaching and training of students at the undergraduate, graduate and postdoctoral level.
+They hold joint appointments in several academic departments at the University:

 - Molecular Biology and Biochemistry